'Way too extreme': Some Democrats warn against moving left

 In Fayette County, a 20,000-person Democratic registration advantage turned into a 17,000-vote loss on Election Day; a 13,000-person registration advantage in Washington County became a 25,000-vote Democratic loss; and in Westmoreland County, a 10,000-person registration edge produced a 57,000-vote loss.

-Nationwide, Democrats lost at least 573 such counties, including municipalities across five New England states, according to Associated Press data for the 31 states that track party affiliation.
+Nationwide, Democrats lost at least 573 such counties, including municipalities across five New England states, according to AP data for the 31 states that track party affiliation.

 Painfully aware of the defections that helped Trump win, union members and local party leaders are urging national party leaders and presidential candidates to moderate the bold policies that make up the backbone of Warren's and Vermont Sen. Bernie Sanders' campaigns.